yoga9/Tableau_Sales-Dashboard/README.md

 3. Sales % & No. of Orders of Priority Status
 4. Yearly Revenue Trend
 5. Sales by Products
-6. Sales by Country & No. of Products
+6. Top 10 Sales by Country & No. of Products

 To display the ShipMode details by using different visuals,
 1. ProfitRatio by ShipMode